LucasRal/python-inferential-statistics/README.md

-# notebook-data-science
+# python-statistics
-This notebook contains my journey to mastering Data Science
+This repository contains python scripts that highlight application of inferential statistics.